EvgheniiC/Totnament/Readme.txt

 Operations to be provided by the web service:

 - Creating a tournament. +
-- Getting a tournament by its identifier.
+- Getting a tournament by its identifier.+
 - Starting a tournament.
 Each tournament must have that endpoint, which must generate match grid and appoint opponents for participants (in random way). (including when there are an odd number of participants, e.g. 7/8 or 15/16 participants).
-- Adding participants in tournament.
+- Adding participants in tournament.+
-- Removing participants from tournament while it's on hold.
+- Removing participants from tournament while it's on hold.+
 - Summarizing results in match.

 ### Requirements